Kagami/shitsu/README.md

     1. get the latest python 2.x from <http://python.org/download/> and install it
     2. click the zip button at the top of this page, save and unpack
     3. go to the shitsu/shitsu directory and copy the file shitsu.example.cfg
-    to shitsu.cfg - there will be your config.
+    to shitsu.cfg - there will be your config
 * Linux (Debian example)
     1. `sudo apt-get install python-pip`
     2. `sudo apt-get install git-core`